 Light is a source of energy.
 Without light, we will not be able to see anything.
-It is only because of phenomena reflection and refraction that we are able to view objects.
+It is only because of the phenomena of reflection and refraction that we are able to view objects.
 The ultimate source of light on the earth is the Sun.
 Optics refers to the study of the light; and also the study of the interaction of light.
 Light waves are electromagnetic waves; they are transverse in their nature.
 The speed of light in the vacuum is exactly 299,792,458 m/s.
-The frequency of the light remains unchanged; however, its speed and wavelength vary depending upon the medium through which it passes.
+The frequency of the light remains unchanged; however, its speed and wavelength vary, depending upon the medium through which it passes.

 Some Important Terms

-Luminous Objects: Luminous objects are those which emit their own light; for example the sun, other stars, etc.
+Luminous Objects: Luminous objects are those which emit their own light; for example, the sun, other stars, etc.

 Non-Luminous Objects: Non-luminous objects are those which do not emit their own light.
-They become visible only because of the reflection of light falling on them; for example table, board, car, etc.
+They become visible only because of the reflection of light falling on them; for example, table, board, car, etc.